Duke in London-Arts

 Attendance is required at all classes, excursions, and group events.
 Given the intense nature of this program, late arrival and/or early departure is not permitted.

-Arrival: June 30
+Arrival: June 28 (TENTATIVE)

-Departure: July 27
+Departure: July 26 (TENTATIVE)

 Flights

 You will make your own travel arrangements to and from the program site.
 You are expected to arrive on the arrival date above, which means departing the U.S. the day prior.
 You may depart the program site at any point on the departure date.
-Once you have a flight itinerary, please log in to MyExperientialEd to update your travel registry.
+Once you have a flight itinerary, please log in to MyGlobalEd to update your travel registry.

 Housing Before/After